 Yes, please contact us to purchase a gift certificate.

 While it is preferable to register in advance, it is possible to join a group at a later time if space permits.
-In this case, the session fee is adjusted according to the number of classes remaining in the session.
+In this case, the fee is adjusted according to the number of classes remaining in the cycle.

 Registration fees are not refundable, but may be credited toward a future session.